Get a Kit

 - Medicines: diaper rash ointment, teething gel, etc.

 Don't forget to plan ahead for family members with functional and access needs, including people who rely on daily medication.
 Functional and access needs can mean people who have medical or mental health conditions, are mobility or communication impaired, are non-English speaking, or do not have transportation in the event of an evacuation.
 More information about creating plans can be found here and here.
-The following items may be appropriate to include in an emergency kit.

-- Several day supply of medicines along with a list of dosages and pertinent medical information
+- Several-day supply of medicines along with a list of dosages and pertinent medical information

 - Contact information for caretakers